-An early detection mechanism exists when the interrupt criteria has been selected to be outside the boundary limits.
-In this case, after the four MSBs have been converted, these four bits are compared with the four MSBs of the boundary high and low registers.
-If the four MSBs of the conversion meet the interrupt criteria (i.e.- outside the boundary limits) an interrupt will be generated, if enabled.
-If the four MSBs do not meet the interrupt criteria, the boundary limits will again be compared after all 8 MSBs have been converted.
-The boundary status register (BNDSTA0) flags the channels which caused a boundary interrupt.
+Each of the A/D converters has both a high and low boundary limit register.
+After the four MSBs have been converted, these four bits are compared with the four MSBs of the boundary high and low registers.
+If the four MSBs of the conversion are outside the limit an interrupt will be generated, if enabled.
+If the conversion result is within the limits, the boundary limits will again be compared after all 8 bits have been converted.
+An interrupt will be generated, if enabled, if the result is outside the boundary limits.
+The boundary limit may be disabled by clearing the boundary limit interrupt enable.